 - Monthly check-ins with their mentee during key times throughout the school year;

 - Represent an outside source of advice at moments when students need it most.

 Of all of our local efforts, the HEAR Mentoring Program is the greatest difference-maker.

-For 2020, we are looking for new mentors to support our incoming class of scholars.
+For 2023, we are looking for up to 25 new mentors to support our incoming class of scholars.